 It’s never a bad idea to keep things simple.
 Take a minute to shred some fresh sharp cheddar, chop a little green onion, and serve with corn chips or baked tortilla chips for an easy approach to serving.
 Check out my pressure cooker Mexican chicken soup or healthy Frito pie recipes for a great low calorie baked tortilla strip option.

-Though if you wanted to have some fun, you could stuff your high protein chili into something like my air fryer baked potatoes, a substitute for the chili mixture in my chili dog tater tot casserole, or in these leftover chili stuffed peppers.
+Though if you wanted to have some fun, you could stuff your high protein chili into something like my air fryer baked potatoes or in leftover chili stuffed peppers and cheesy leftover chili dog boats.

 However you end up serving your beef and bean chili, I’d love to hear about it.
 Let me know what you come up with or what you think about the recipe in the comments at the bottom of the post.
 I hope you enjoy!